 - Paid interviewees

-When you have the budget, the quickest approach to find your ideal customer profiles is through paid opportunities.
+When you have the budget, the quickest approach to finding your ideal customer profiles is through paid opportunities.
 Respondent and User Interviews are dedicated sites where you may interact with highly targeted individuals and manage research activities for a charge.
 In addition, you can find interviewees from online advertising on different social media platforms.

 Design questions and an interview workflow